human-interpretable-ai/human-interpretable-ai.github.io/_pages/call.md

 ### Review Process

-All submissions will be peer-reviwed through a double-blinded process.
+All submissions will be peer-reviewed through a double-blinded process.
 Therefore, authors must ensure that their submissions are <b>properly anonymized</b>.
-To fascilitate with this process, we will use OpenReview to manage the submission and review process, guaranteeing that final decisions are made without any conflicts of interest.
+To facilitate this process, we will use OpenReview to manage the submission and review process, guaranteeing that final decisions are made without any conflicts of interest.

 ## Publication

-All papers accepted for the workshop will be published on the official workshop website, ensuring they remain available and accessible beyond the duration of the conference. <b>For the authors interested in an archival version</b>, arrangements have been made with the external editor CEUR.WS to provide this service.
+All papers accepted for the workshop will be published on the official workshop website, ensuring they remain available and accessible beyond the duration of the conference. <b>For authors interested in an archival version</b>, arrangements have been made with the external editor CEUR.WS to provide this service.
 This, however, is optional, and authors may opt out of having their paper included in these proceedings if they wish to submit part of their submission to future archived venues.
 Furthermore, we will consider an extension of some of the top accepted papers for a special issue on the workshop's topic.

 ## Attendance

 For each accepted paper, at least one author must attend the conference to present a poster for the paper.
 Moreover, a small number of papers will be given the opportunity to be presented as a short contributing talk in our workshop.
+Please consider that KDD offer the possibility to participate only to the workshop by means of the one-day pass ticket.
+You will also have the opportunity to meet leading experts in the field who will provide different invited speeches during the workshop.